top of page

 TOURGRISE-sept2018©Eye Eure Production (5).jpg

-From its height of 22m, clad all in rust, "La Tour Grise" of Verneuil-sur-Avre does not go unnoticed.
-This impregnable building, listed as a Historic Monument, with gray walls nearly 4m thick, has watched over the city since the beginning of the 13th century.
+From its height of 22 meters, all clad in rust, "La Tour Grise" of Verneuil-sur-Avre does not go unnoticed.
+This impregnable construction, listed as a Historic Monument, with its nearly 4-meters-thick grey walls, has watched over the city since the beginning of the 13th century.

-English, since its construction in 1120 by Henri Ier Beauclerc, son of Guillaume de Conquérant, Verneuil-sur-Avre fell into the hands of the French in 1204 on the occasion of the fall of the Duchy of Normandy.
+English, since its construction in 1120 by Henry I Beauclerc, son of William the Conqueror, Verneuil-sur-Avre fell into the hands of the French in 1204 on the fall of the Duchy of Normandy.
 The same year, Philippe Auguste, King of France, built the tower, as a symbol of his victory and new domination over the city.

-The tower therefore takes on a military function: knights are permanently based there to ensure the surveillance of the surroundings, but not only!
-The king wants to keep an eye on the inhabitants of Verneuil whom he doesn't really seem to trust...
+The tower took on a military function: knights are permanently based there to ensure the surveillance of the surroundings, but not only!
+The king wants to keep an eye on the inhabitants of Verneuil whom he does not really seem to trust...

-Witness to many battles, including the bloody battle of 1424, "La Tour Grise" will resist the ravages of time and go through 8 centuries of history almost smoothly.
-In the 17th century, it even managed to escape destruction, when the old castle of the city was razed by order of Louis XIII.
+Witness to many battles, including the bloody battle of 1424, "La Tour Grise" has withstood the ravages of time and survived through 8 centuries of history almost unscathed.
+In the 17th century, the tower even managed to escape destruction when the old castle of the city was razed by order of Louis XIII.

 In the 19th century, "La Tour Grise" became the property of a certain Mr. Duval, who wrested it from its military past.
 At that time, it even underwent surprising transformations: a top floor was created, surmounted by turrets and decorated with windows.
-Hotel-restaurant, tourist attraction… many rumors then circulated about this establishment which was finally forced to close.
+Hotel-restaurant, tourist attraction… then numerous rumours circulated about this establishment which was finally forced to close.

-Abandoned for a few years, but protected by the Supplementary Inventory of Historic Monuments, "La Tour Grise" was bought by the municipality of Verneuil-sur-Avre in 1954.
-Thanks to numerous works, the tower regained its military aspect. yesteryear.
+Left abandoned for several years, but protected by the Supplementary Inventory of Historic Monuments, "La Tour Grise" is bought by the municipality of Verneuil-sur-Avre in 1954.
+Thanks to numerous works, the tower regained its former military aspect.

 Since 1984, it is possible to discover exhibitions there.
 True witness to our past, the tower watches over Verneuil and tells us its story: Duchy of Normandy, Hundred Years War...